venuscloud-ltd/venuscloud-ltd.github.io/index.md

 <img src="tegant_reviews.png" alt="Tegant Reviews" style="display: block; margin: 0 auto;">

 ## Technology
-We utilise secured Restful APIs, Python 3.7, Javascript and Swift 5.0
+We utilise secured Restful APIs, Python 3.8, Javascript and Swift 5.0

 ## Trademark
 Tegant™ is a trademark of Venus Cloud Ltd. iPhone, iPad, Mac are trademarks of Apple.
 We are authorised by Apple to use these trademarks in our advertisement campaigns.

-## Support and Contact
+## Contact
 Please get in touch with us at info@venuscloud.com